3 Retirement Accounts for Your Side Gig Money

 Beyond that, both the solo 401(k) and the SEP-IRA operate like most other retirement plans.
 You’re granted a tax deduction on the amount of your contributions, and your earnings grow tax-deferred until withdrawal when they are taxed as ordinary income.

 Traditional or Roth IRA

 If you’re just starting a side gig or don’t have much by way of revenue, a simple traditional or Roth IRA might actually be your best option.
-Although these accounts have contribution limits of just $6,000, or $7,000 if you are age 50 or older, this might be more than enough if your side gig only pulls in $500 or so per month.
+Although these accounts have contribution limits of just $6,000, or $7,000 in 2022 and $6,500 or $7,500 in 2023 — subject to earnings limits — if you are age 50 or older, this might be more than enough if your side gig only pulls in $500 or so per month.

 Traditional and Roth IRAs are among the simplest types of retirement plans, but there is a key difference between the two.

 With a traditional IRA, contributions are typically tax-deductible, unless you are covered by another retirement plan like a 401(k) at your primary job.
 Contributions and earnings grow tax-deferred until you withdraw them in retirement, at which point they are fully taxable as ordinary income.